Internship Program

 Students are required to be simultaneously enrolled in an internship course (HIST 196SJ/GLOBL 196SJ, or an equivalent course) to receive 4 units for their internship experience.

 Note: HIST 196SJ/GLOBL 196SJ is available during the Fall, Winter, and Spring Quarters.
-For questions about Summer term internships, please contact Dr. Partridge.
+For questions about Summer term internships, please contact Dr. Andrea Medina.

 CONTACT: